netdata/netdata/packaging/installer/methods/macos.md

 We recommend you to **[install Netdata with the our automatic one-line installation script](#install-netdata-with-the-automatic-one-line-installation-script)**,

-As an alternatvie you also have community-created and -maintained [**Homebrew package**](#install-netdata-with-the-homebrew-package).
+As an alternative you also have community-created and -maintained [**Homebrew package**](#install-netdata-with-the-homebrew-package).

 -   [Install Netdata via the Homebrew package](#install-netdata-with-the-homebrew-package)
 -   [Install Netdata from source](#install-netdata-from-source)

+Being community-created and -maintained we don't guarantee that the features made available on our installation script will also be available or give support to it.

 ## Install Netdata with our automatic one-line installation script